 5 .
 National training underpinned by evidence

-The ECF was developed using robust evidence to provide a national standard for early career teacher training.
+The Early Career Framework was developed using robust evidence to provide a national standard for early career teacher training.
 Endorsed by the Education Endowment Foundation (EEF), the national framework aims to ensure a common induction for all teachers and provide a common language and research base for the sector.
 As a result, the ECF will help to standardise training so that it will be high-quality and accessible to all NQTs.

 6 .
 Picking up the ‘golden thread’ of continuing professional development